Jorge Gómez (footballer)

-Jorge Luis Gómez Carreño (born 1968-09-14) is a retired football (soccer) defender from Chile.
+Jorge Luis Gómez Carreño (born 14 September 1968) is a Chilean retired football defender.
 He made his debut for the Chile national football team on 1997-06-11 in a Copa América match against Paraguay.
 He obtained a total number of eight caps during his professional career.

 International career

 Gómez made 7 appearances for Chile from 1997 to 1998.
-In addition, he played for Chile B against England B on February 10, 1998.
+In addition, he played for Chile B against England B on 10 February 1998.
 Chile won by 2-1.

 Personal life

 He was born in San Vicente de Tagua Tagua and his nickname is Choche, an affectionate form of "Jorge".